Xingbaji/xingbaji.github.io/_pages/about.md

 ---

 I got my PhD degree at the Department of Mathematics, Zhejiang University advised by Prof Xiaoliang Cheng in 2022.
-Now I am working at FUXI AI Lab, Netease.
+Now I am a researcher at Shanghai AI Lab.

 My main research interests include
 - Physics Simulation